 Here at GreenWorks, we believe that client involvement and support are truly critical to successful project completion.
 While we endeavor for a project to run as smoothly as possible, it’s important to understand that the process can be complicated.
 Depending on the severity of the mold growth, remediation may be wrought with many intricate steps and hidden hurdles where any of the following issues may come upon a project.

-Our highly knowledgeable remediation team is always available to answer questions you have – but here are some of the most important guidelines and processes to know before the project begins.
+Our highly knowledgeable remediation team is always available to answer any questions you have – but here are some of the most important guidelines and processes to know before the project begins.

 1. Client Responsibilities